CLAUDIA RIVERO

 After the meeting, Janteyl's parents broke down outside the police station.
 It was heartbreaking to witness.
 It seemed all their emotions surfaced at once — sadness, anger, frustration, and the overwhelming sense of a missed opportunity to bring their daughter home.
 Though they appreciate the good Samaritan contacting their son, they wish she had called 911 immediately.

-"If she had contacted the police, someone could've at least gotten there — if Janteyl would've stuck around for a little while, somebody would've got there to see her and take her into custody," Prennis said.
+"If she had contacted the police, someone could've at least gotten there," said Prennis.
+"If Janteyl would've stuck around for a little while, somebody would've got there to see her and take her into custody".

-People often forget the heavy toll having a missing child takes on a family.
+People forget the heavy toll that having a missing child takes on a family.
 While the rest of the world keeps moving, the Johnsons' lives have not been the same since Janteyl disappeared.

 "I turn and look at my wife, and I see her [Janteyl].
 I turn and look at my sons, and I see her," a tearful Prennis said, "it drives me insane because me being a father and the man of the house, they're all looking at me to do something, and I'm failing, and it hurts.
 They want me to bring my baby home, and I can't bring her home."